OpenProCramMaker/VmBackup/README.md

      - Optional config file using `-c <file>` or `--config <file>` command-line option
 5. Initially use the `--preview` command-line option to confirm the resulting configuration from files and command-line flags before running an actual backup.
 6. Set up a crontab entry or method for executing backups on a schedule
+   - When you first download and extract the files, VmBackup.py will not have execute rights; `chmod +x /mnt/VmBackup/VmBackup.py` will fix that.
+If you don't want to make VmBackup.py executable, you can instead load it with python directly in your cron job or on the command-line: `/usr/bin/python /mnt/VmBackup/VmBackup.py <parameters>`

 ## VmBackup Command Usage